aakash172/Booking_app/README.md

 ## Features

-List the key features of your app here.
-For example:
 - User registration and authentication
 - Property search and listing
 - Property details page
 - Booking management
 - User profile
-- ...

 ## Screenshots